gregr/ina/nscheme/README.md

     ```
     - Lookup will scan bindings in order until it finds the desired key, or `#f` if the desired key
       is not bound, following any `mvector` links it encounters along the way.
-  - By using the local register, each control context remembers its own set of dynamic bindings.
+  - By using the local register, each coroutine remembers its own set of dynamic bindings.
-  - Control context calls are symmetric, and a context does not automatically remember its caller.
+  - Coroutine calls are symmetric, and a coroutine does not automatically remember its caller.
+This
-    This is a fine default for contexts that act as virtual threads or coroutines that are not
+    is a fine default for coroutines that act as virtual threads or coroutines that are not intended
-    intended to behave as if they are nested within one another.
-But in some cases, such as
+    to behave as if they are nested within one another.
+But in some cases, such as generators or
-    generators or structured concurrency, where there should be a parent-child relationship, we want
+    structured concurrency, where there should be a parent-child relationship, we want to call a
-    to call a child context in a way that it can access dynamically-scoped parameters from the
+    child coroutine in a way that it can access dynamically-scoped parameters from the parent.
+And
-    parent context.
-And this parent context may not be fixed.
+    this parent coroutine may not be fixed.
 It could change from call to call.
+For instance, a
-    For instance, a single generator may be partially consumed from one site, and then partially
+    single generator may be partially consumed from one site, and then partially consumed from a
-    consumed from a different site.
+    different site.
-    - To support access to dynamically-scoped parameters from a parent context, where that parent
+    - To support access to dynamically-scoped parameters from a parent coroutine, where that parent
       may change, we can set the child's initial scope value to include a base
       `(mvector ,parent-scope)` cell.
-When a parent calls the child context, it should install
+When a parent calls the child coroutine, it should install
       its own scope value in the child's cell.
-  - Instead of an embedded `mvector`, we could traverse the outer parent link that is stored in
+  - Alternatively, instead of an embedded `mvector`, we could traverse the outer parent link that is
-    `current-control-context-register` alongside the dynamic scope value(s).
+    stored in `current-coroutine-register` alongside the dynamic scope value(s).

 - Control handlers for `panic` and timed interruption
-  - Unlike a control-context register, these handler settings are OS-thread-local
+  - Unlike a coroutine register, these handler settings are OS-thread-local.
-    - i.e., these settings do not stick to each control context, but do stick to an OS-level thread
+    - i.e., these settings do not stick to each coroutine, but do stick to an OS-level thread.
-    - To implement `panic` handling that sticks to a control context, set an initial handler that
+    - To implement `panic` handling that sticks to a coroutine, set an initial handler that consults
-      consults `current-control-context-register` to find the context-local handler to dispatch to
+      `current-coroutine-register` to find the coroutine-local handler to dispatch to.
-      - Don't forget to have the initial handler re-establish itself
+      - Don't forget to have the initial handler re-establish itself.
   - When `panic` is invoked, interrupts are disabled (disable-interrupts-count is incremented), and
     the panic-handler is reset to `#f` after being retrieved.
     - Setting the panic-handler to `#f` prevents infinite looping in case we `panic` while running